charbonats/nats-connect-opts/docs/index.md

     This is a personal project and is not endorsed by the NATS.io community.
 It is not guaranteed to be maintained or supported.

 !!! bug "This is an experimental project"
     This project is a prototype and should not be used for anything serious.
-It is not tested, nor is it guaranteed to be correct.
+It is not well tested, nor is it guaranteed to be correct.

 The [nats.go](https://github.com/nats-io/nats.go) package ([Go](https://go.dev/) client for NATS) provides a simple way to configure connect options using the [Options pattern](https://golang.cafe/blog/golang-functional-options-pattern.html)